 Birth control pills, as the name suggests, are taken to avoid pregnancy.
 So when you stop taking these pills, you start the ovulation process within a week.
 This is the reason you begin the pills exactly seven days after your period.

 So when you stop, your body begins to produce an egg.
 And if you did not take any precautions during sex, chances of pregnancy are high.

 2. Your mood may fluctuate

-This differs in every woman.
+Among the effects of stopping birth control pill, mood-related changes differ in every woman.
 But most of them either become peppier than before or become extremely moody.
 That’s because the pill contains one or two types of synthetic (man-made) female hormones, estrogen and progestin.
 These synthetic additions normalise the hormones.